 Creative Commons offers free music for commercial use and for non-commercial use, the latter offering a larger selection of songs.

 A note on Creative Commons

 Be sure to document the song’s origin and its listing of Creative Commons terms in your work.
 Although it’s free music for commercial use, failure to follow the original creator’s Creative Commons license guidelines could get you in legal trouble, so be thorough in your research before using these songs.

 So, where can you find royalty-free music for commercial use?
 You guessed it—right here on Artlist, which offers subscription-based royalty-free music and sound effects and takes the headache out of licensing.
 It doesn’t matter if you need music for a twitch stream, a YouTube video or a commercial; you will find the right music for your video.
 With an Artlist subscription, you get unlimited downloads of royalty-free music and an easy, one-size-fits-all license that allows you to use the music for any type of video, live stream, podcast, or commercial.

-You can use a song as many times as you want and any song you download is yours to use forever.
+You can use a song as many times as you want and and use it for multiple projects.
 Your Artlist subscription gives you access to the entire library, which includes the highest quality of music created by the world’s top independent musicians.
 You might even forget you’re working while you browse; the music is that good!

 Are you a vlogger, wedding videographer, or commercial director?
 The curated collections on Artlist make it easy to search and find just the right tracks.
 Curated collections help users search by a common theme, whether it’s genre, like hip hop essentials or medium, like music for your podcast, Twitch stream or TikTok videos.
 There’s even a Tarantino-inspired collection.
 How about a “Stranger Things” playlist?
 Yep, that’s on Artlist too.